Luisapermor/Data_Analyst_Test_MariaPeralta/README.md

   - `api_research.md`: Summary of the endpoints used and logic behind their selection.
   - `error_handling_notes.md`: Notes on handling 401/403 errors, token verification, rate limit management, and retries.

-- `github_api_colab.ipynb`: Colab notebook with the full implementation, step-by-step.
+- `github_api_colab_MariaPeralta.ipynb`: Colab notebook with the full implementation, step-by-step.
 - `README.md`: This file.

 ---